aws-amplify/docs/docs/lib/restapi/fragments/android/getting-started/20_installLib.md

 Expand **Gradle Scripts**, open **build.gradle (Module: app)**.
 You will already have configured Amplify by following the steps in the [Project Setup walkthrough](~/lib/project-setup/create-application.md).

-Add Predictions by adding these libraries into the `dependencies` block:
+Add API by adding these libraries into the `dependencies` block:
 ```groovy
 dependencies {
     implementation 'com.amplifyframework:aws-api:1.0.0'